-These videos are about the African Serval Cat showing Servals jumping and Servals hunting.
+The videos below are about the African Serval Cat (Leptailurus serval) showing Servals jumping and Servals hunting.
 These amazing African wild cats have the longest legs and the largest ears of all cats relative to their size.
 These unique adaptations enable Serval cats to jump and hunt in an extraordinary way.

 These narrated video clips are all taken in the wild by professional filmmakers.
 The short documentary at the end shows how Servals can adapt to a human altered environment as long as there is sufficient prey and minimal disturbance.

 Smithsonian Channel: Educational video about the Serval cat's jumping ability and other hunting adaptations.